immengzi/mcp_center/README.en.md

    ```

 3. **Document Updates**
-   For each new mcp added, you need to synchronously add the basic information of the mcp to the existing mcp section in the main directory's README (ensure that ports do not conflict, starting from 12100).
+   For each new mcp added, you need to synchronously add the basic information of the mcp to the existing mcp section in the main directory's README (ensure that ports do not conflict, starting from 12100).<br>
-   For each new mcp added, you need to add a .service file in the service directory of the main directory to make the mcp a service.
+   For each new mcp added, you need to add a .service file in the service directory of the main directory to make the mcp a service.<br>
-   For each new mcp added, you need to create a corresponding directory in mcp_config of the main directory and create a config.json under it (for registering the mcp to the framework).
+   For each new mcp added, you need to create a corresponding directory in mcp_config of the main directory and create a config.json under it (for registering the mcp to the framework).<br>
    For each new mcp added, you need to add a command in run.sh of the main directory to start the mcp service.

 4. **General Parameter Requirements**